A "potted" History of Bunbury Mill

 It is almost certain that the present mill was built and in working order by 1st November 1844, since the estate accounts of that year have the following entry: "Reserved Rent.
 William Fenna .... a proportion of £18 a year rent to Martinmas for the mill, house, qarden and water priveledqe.
 10/-."

-This picture-postcard, produced in the 1940's, shows the 1844 mill with additional lean-to buildings and a large chimney which were added when a steam-engine was installed to provide power to the machinery when the water-level in the pond was low.
-The building in front of the chimney was used for stabling and storage.
+This picture-postcard, produced in the 1940's, shows the 1844 mill with its lean-to buildings and large chimney which were added as a steam-engine was installed to provide power to the machinery when the water-level in the pond was low.
 These buildings and chimney are no longer present, but there is a lime-wash shadow of their internal walls on the exterior of the mill you see today.